jstetich/DEP_Nutrients_sum/Analysis/DEP_Irradiance_Analysis.md

 <img src="DEP_Irradiance_Analysis_files/figure-gfm/plot_emm_small-1.png" style="display: block; margin: auto;" />

 There is no apparent difference in the qualitative meaning we might draw from these two models.
-We can look more closely by formally comparing model predictions and “marginal means”.

-### Compare Marginal and Observed Means
+### Compare Model Estimates and Observed Means

 #### Unweighted to Observed